apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 There are two ways how to create a dataset with schema:
 - User can start the actor that has dataset schema linked from its [OUTPUT_SCHEMA.json](./OUTPUT_SCHEMA.md)
-- Or user can do it pragmatically via API (`?schema=...` base64 encoded parameter) or using the SDK:
+- Or user can do it pragmatically via API by
+  - either passing schema as payload to [create dataset](https://docs.apify.com/api#/reference/datasets/dataset-collection/create-dataset) API endpoint
+  - or using the SDK:

 ```js
 const dataset = await Apify.openDataset('my-new-dataset', { schema });